Raabi91/filament_runout_Repetier/README.md

 Sensor --> Is Your sensor (without Filament) normally closed use 0 or normally Open use 1

-Pin --> Gpio Pin where your sensor is connected (see [http://wiringpi.com/pins/](http://wiringpi.com/pins/) use WiringPi pin )
+Pin --> Gpio Pin where your sensor is connected (see [WiringPi_Pinout.md](https://github.com/Raabi91/filament_rounout_Repetier/blob/master/WiringPi_Pinout.md) use wPI column for pin number )